anoma/nspec/docs/tutorial/engines/index.juvix.md

     </figure>

-    Thus, the behavior of time stamping servers can be described as serving time stamping requests.
+    Thus, the behaviour of time stamping servers can be described as serving time stamping requests.

     !!! quote "Details of a time stamping request"